Gilligan’s Island Transcript

 GILLIGAN

 You see, Skipper?
-Give me a little time, I can figure out things.
+You give me a little time, I can figure out things.

 SKIPPER